dsaha007/Haesung-Hospital-Website/README.md

 # License

-This project is licensed under the MIT License.
+- This project is licensed under the MIT License - see the **LICENSE** file for details.